 Kilawa Fishers of Men Church began, as one of the original missional communities of Fishers of Men Church Muamba.
 During a visit to Kenya, his native home in 2012, Pastor Joshua officially commissioned this Church.
 FOM Ministries Headquarters and faithful friends from the U.S. secured funding allowing this Christian community to purchase land and build a semi-permanent place to worship.
 The church community continued to grow making it such that the building could no longer accommodate the entire congregation.
 The Lord rewarded their continued faithfulness and over time Pastor Joshua and ministry partners raised the resources and constructed a new permanent church.

-During one his visits to this village Pastor Joshua saw first-hand the tremendous hardship people of this village encountered daily.
-Because of lack of water, people were walking for miles in search of water.
+During one of his visits to this village Pastor Joshua saw first-hand the tremendous hardship people of this village encountered daily.
+Because of the lack of water, people were walking for miles in search of water.
 After returning to the United States, Pastor Joshua shared this church’s story with others.
-Faithful and dedicated ministry partners worked tirelessly to raising funds to drill a borehole.
-Today the borehole and pump are powered by solar panels and is able to supply the entire village with water for families and livestock.
+Faithful and dedicated ministry partners worked tirelessly to raise funds to drill a borehole.
+Today the borehole and pump are powered by solar panels and are able to supply the entire village with water for families and livestock.

 The Church is led by Pastor Benjamin Joshua Muthengi Makola and his wife, Tabitha.
 Together they are helped by the church’s board of deacons to make sure that the church can minister to the local community.
 This church has continued to grow steadily; bringing the light of Christ to an area with such great needs.